kantale/pyVEP/README.md

 # pyVEP
 Python interface to Variant Effect Predictor

 pyVEP is a python tool to access [Variant Effect Predictor](http://www.ensembl.org/info/docs/tools/vep/index.html).
-It does not rely on a specific API and it just emulates a GET request to ensembl.org site.
+It does not rely on a specific API and it just emulates a GET request to the "Instant result for first variant" feature of VEP.

 Example:
 ```python